All Collections

 1. Press the Windows Key (Start)

-2. Type in %appdata% and press enter.
+2. Type in %appdata% and press enter

-4. Find your save and drag the folder to your desktop so you could find it easily.
+4. Find your save and drag the folder to your desktop

 Mac OS

-1. Click on the Spotlight button in the menu bar, it looks like a magnifying glass.
-Or, use the Command+Space keyboard shortcut.
+1. Click on the Spotlight button in the menu bar.
+It looks like a magnifying glass.
+Or, use the Command+Space keyboard shortcut

-2. Paste ~/Library/Application Support/minecraft into the search.
+2. Paste ~/Library/Application Support/minecraft into the search bar

-3. Open the saves folder and drag the world to your desktop.
+3. Open the saves folder and drag the world to your desktop

 Choose File Manager:

-Once your world zip file is uploaded, you'll need to extract it by using right-click and then Extract:
+Once your world .zip file is uploaded, you'll need to extract it by using right-click and then Extract:

 Did this answer your question?